This guide covers topics related to RabbitMQ installation upgrades.

 A node that suffered from the above bugs will fail to shut down and stop responding to inbound connections, including those of CLI tools.
 Such node's OS process has to be terminated (e.g. using kill -9 on UNIX systems).

-Please note that in the presence of many messages it can take a node several minutes to shut down cleanly, so if a node responds to CLI tool commands it could be performing various shutdown activities such as moving enqueued messages to disk.
+In the presence of many messages it can take a node several minutes to shut down cleanly, so if a node responds to CLI tool commands it could be performing various shutdown activities such as moving enqueued messages to disk.

-rabbitmq-diagnostics ping rabbitmq-diagnostics status
+rabbitmq-diagnostics ping

 Quorum queues depend on a quorum of nodes to be online for any queue operations to succeed.
 This includes successful new leader election should a cluster node that hosts some leaders shut down.

-In the context of rolling upgrades this means that a quorum of nodes must be present at all times during an upgrade.
+In the context of rolling upgrades, this means that a quorum of nodes must be present at all times during an upgrade.
 If this is not the case, quorum queues will become unavailable and will be not able to satisfy their data safety guarantees.

 Latest RabbitMQ releases provide a health check command that would fail should any quorum queues on the target node lose their quorum in case the node was to be shut down:

-# Exits with a non-zero code if one or more quorum queues will lose online quorum # should target node be shut down rabbitmq-diagnostics check_if_node_is_quorum_critical
+# Exits with a non-zero code if one or more quorum queues will lose online quorum

-For example, consider a three node cluster with nodes A, B, and C. If node B is currently down and there are quorum queues with leader replica on node A, this check will fail if executed against node A. When node B comes back online, the same check would succeed because the quorum queues with leader on node A would have a quorum of replicas online.
+For example, consider a three node cluster with nodes A, B, and C. If node B is currently down and there are quorum queues having their leader replica on node A, this check will fail if executed against node A. When node B comes back online, the same check would succeed because the quorum queues with leader on node A would have a quorum of replicas online.

 Quorum queue quorum state can be verified by listing queues in the management UI or using rabbitmq-queues: